 Post-Op Care for Dental Implants Maitland, FL

-At Plaza North Dentistry, we can provide you with information regarding post-op care for dental implants.
+At Maitland Square Dentistry, we can provide you with information regarding post-op care for dental implants.
 This is the most durable and natural-looking way to replace your missing teeth, but it requires oral surgery, meaning there is a recovery process that must be taken into consideration.
 When you visit our Maitland, FL dental office, we can conduct an examination, take X-rays, and let you know what to expect from the implants procedure.
 This also includes what to expect during your recovery process.
 For more information, we encourage you to call (407) 337-1112 and schedule an appointment with David Hazan.
 In the meantime, here is what you should know.

 What happens before the implant procedure?